 RHstarAH = calcRH_AH(Temp, AHstar),

-# Difference from target
+# RH difference from target

 RHerrorAH = RHstarAH - tRH,